 Here, in photos, is part one of my journey:

 Nisqually National Wildlife Refuge

-In addition to being a beautiful place to walk around, the Nisqually National Wildlife Refug is a sanctuary for over 275 migrating, breeding and wintering bird species and a pristine migratory habitat for steelhead trout and several salmon species.
+In addition to being a beautiful place to walk around, the Nisqually National Wildlife Refuge is a sanctuary for over 275 migrating, breeding and wintering bird species and pristine migratory habitat for steelhead trout and several salmon species.

 The Inn at Mallard Cove

 I took my first night’s accommodations in Olympia at the lovely Inn at Mallard Cove, an English Tudor-style waterfront bed-and-breakfast owned and operated by Linda and Don Malatesta.
 Linda and her cat Sophie warmly greeted me and then gave me and a visiting couple a quick tour of the downstairs common rooms and a basic inn overview.